Ex-Mente/auxi.0/MAKING-RELEASES.md

 python /usr/local/lib/python3.4/dist-packages/auxi-0.3.0rc1-py3.4.egg/auxi/test.py
 ```

+Test `auxi` both on Windows and on Linux.
+Make sure all the tests pass on both platforms.

 If there are any issues, fix it, and repeat steps 3,4, 5 and 6 until all issues has been fixed.

 #### Step 7: Finalize release